About these ads

 U.S. Education vs. the World

-The following info-graphic from MAT@USC shows an interesting comparison between educational spending and test performance of the U.S. and 12 other countries.
+The following info-graphic from USC Rossier Online shows an interesting comparison between educational spending and test performance of the U.S. and 12 other countries.
 It seems like throwing money at a problem is not always the road to success…

 My Top 3 Brainstorming Tools